hangqkth/iDANSE-ICASSP2025/README.md

 `N` denotes the number of sample trajectories, `T` denotes the length of each sample trajectory.

 ## Evaluation
-1. For reproducing the experiments, make sure data is generated and both iDANSE and DANSE are trained for all SMNRs.
+1. For reproducing the experiments, first make sure data is generated and both iDANSE and DANSE are trained for all SMNRs.
-2. Run ./test/test_model+with_idanse.py, all figures and results can be found in ./test/figs
+2. Run ./test/test_model_with_idanse.py, all figures and results can be found in ./test/figs